zaps166/QMPlay2/README.md

 #### Windows

 - Make sure that antivirus or firewall doesn't block "yt-dlp" and doesn't block executing external applications!
-- Vulkan on AMD Radeon GPUs might not switch to full screen exclusive.
+- Vulkan might not switch to full screen exclusive on some configurations or obsolete drivers.

 ## Spherical view